3 Phases of Liver Detoxification You Must Know About

 The Liver Has Three Phases of Detoxification

-Here are all the details about phase 1, phase 2 and phase 3 (elimination).
+Here are all the details about phase 1, phase 2 and elimination, often called phase 3.

 Phase 1 (Cytochrome P450 Enzymes)

-During phase 1 detox, the liver takes those toxic substances mentioned above and converts them into intermediates.
-These intermediate toxins are often more toxic than before they were broken up, so it’s important that they’re able to be managed.
+During this first phase, the toxic substances are metabolized into intermediate compounds, which are often more toxic than their original form, so it's imperative to support this process with essential nutrients.
 If the cytochrome P450 enzyme system is overloaded with toxins, it may get backed up, causing undesirable side effects, such as a spacey feeling, jitters or a headache, sweating, and heart palpitations.

 • B-vitamins: Riboflavin (Vit.
 B2), Niacin (Vit B1), Pyridoxine (Vit B6), Folate (5-MTHF), Vitamin B12